PvdBerg1998/hfml_data_preprocessor/README.md

 - FTFT (Finite Time Fourier Transform), subdomain lower/upper/center uniform sweeping

 # Known issues
-- FTFT shifted windowing is not implemented yet
 - Other filtering methods such as Savitzky-Golay are missing

 # Usage